 Our land is edged on all sides by beautiful old stone walls.
 Since ours is the first house ever to be built on this land, the stone walls were obviously begun when the land was first cleared for farming over two hundred years ago.
 Through the years as the soil was worked, more rocks would have been added to the walls.
 Although stone walls are not an unusual sight in New England, the extremely long expanses of stone walls that we have here should have made us wonder where all those rocks had come from.
 Once we started making gardens and digging holes for planting, we found out quickly that this good, rich soil was packed full of rocks.
 In all the years we have lived here, I can’t remember digging even a small hole that didn’t involve having to remove a large number of rocks.
-Many of the rocks are larger than two people can handle, but we eventually learned the easiest way of hoisting the really big rocks up and out of the way without heavy equipment.
+We eventually learned the easiest way of hoisting the really big rocks up and out of the way without heavy equipment.

 After a while it turns into a challenge.
 I thought some of you might be interested in seeing the process.

-Last fall my husband optimistically started digging this hole for a plum tree we plan to buy this spring.
+Last fall we optimistically started digging this hole for a plum tree we plan to buy this spring.
 The first few inches of digging were easy, uncovering just a few medium-sized rocks that were easy to move.
-Under those he hit some substantial rocks… several of them wedged together… and all of these rocks were too large and extended too far down into the soil to be dug out with a shovel.
+Under those we hit some substantial rocks… several of them wedged together… and all of these rocks were too large and extended too far down into the soil to be dug out with a shovel.

 It’s at this point when we bring in a heavy duty winch and a logging chain.
 Usually there is a tree nearby that can serve as a weight to pull against.
 The tree in this picture is a dead tree that had its top sheared off during an ice storm a few winters ago… otherwise we would have put several layers of cardboard under the chain to protect the tree from damage.
 We’re very careful about that.

 In the beginning it’s difficult to position the chain correctly because usually there isn’t enough of the rock exposed, but even if the chain falls off, that first winching will usually move the rock enough so the chain can be put completely around it.
-I position the chain while my husband holds the rock steady.
-Once the chain is completely encircling the rock, more winching will result in the rock starting to move upward.
+Then, once the chain is completely encircling the rock, more winching will result in the rock starting to move upward.

 Eventually most of these big rocks will rotate so they are practically standing upright in the hole, which only makes them more of a problem because they are always too heavy to lift out.
 The solution is to keep winching and keep the chain from falling off… this eventually drags the rock out of the hole.
 This is where a strong chain becomes really important.
 It’s a very sad thing when the chain breaks from the strain and the rock falls back into the hole!